mattcone/markdown-guide/_tools/markdown-tool.md

     available: n
 ---

-[Markdown Articles Tool](https://github.com/artiomn/markdown_articles_tool) is a free application designed to help you manage online Markdown documents, i.e. articles.
-You can download text with images, using deduplication, if you want, and convert to the different formats.
-Available for macOS, Windows and Linux.
-Tool is written in Python and if you want to use separate functions, you can just import package.
+[Markdown Articles Tool](https://github.com/artiomn/markdown_articles_tool) is a free command line utility designed to help you manage online Markdown documents (e.g., articles).
+You can download text with images using deduplication and convert to the different formats.
+The Markdown Articles Tool is available for macOS, Windows, and Linux.
+It's written in Python — if you want to use separate functions, you can just import the package.

 {% include image.html file="/assets/images/tools/markdown-tool.png" alt="Markdown Articles Tool" %}